Wisdom Teeth Removal: Do You Need an Oral Surgeon?

 Oral surgeon pointing to a wisdom teeth X-ray during a patient consultation.

 Wisdom teeth, or third molars, typically emerge during the late teens or early twenties.
-While some people have no trouble with them, many face issues due to limited space in the mouth and jaw to accommodate the additional teeth.
-An early consultation with an oral surgeon is key to determining if removal is necessary to minimize risks and avoid complications down the road.
+While some people experience no issues, many develop problems because there is not enough space in the mouth and jaw to accommodate the additional teeth.

 “Many people are surprised to learn that not all wisdom teeth need to be removed, but waiting too long to assess them can cause unnecessary damage,” says Dr. Jenny Lane, oral surgeon at Rockcliff Oral and Facial Surgery.
 “The sooner we evaluate, the more options we have for treatment, which can make a huge difference in the outcome.”